Blog Best Chrome Extensio...

 Notion Web Clipper is a simple extension for saving pages into Notion.
 If Notion is already your team wiki, research database, or content planning system, the clipper makes it easier to collect articles, references, examples, and ideas while browsing.

-The benefit is not just saving links.
-It is getting useful material into the place where you will later organize it, comment on it, tag it, or turn it into action.
+The benefit goes beyond saving links: useful material lands in the place where you will later organize it, comment on it, tag it, or turn it into action.

 Best use cases